linode/docs/docs/products/networking/vlans/guides/manually-configuring-a-vlan/index.md

 - **eth1**: `/etc/sysconfig/network-scripts/ifcfg-eth1`
 - **eth2**: `/etc/sysconfig/network-scripts/ifcfg-eth2`

-### Manually configuring a VLAN in Centos and Fedora
+### Manually Configuring a VLAN in CentOS and Fedora

 1. Verify that Network Helper is disabled to avoid it overwriting any changes on the next reboot.
 See [Network Helper Settings](/docs/guides/network-helper/#network-helper-settings) for information on adjusting Network Helper settings.